QUESTION

 Explanation

-The eastward flow of the equatorial counter-current is explained by the convergence of the two equatorial currents:
+The eastward flow of the Equatorial Counter-Current (ECC) is primarily driven by the accumulation of water on the western sides of ocean basins.

 Trusted by 2L aspirants